daumling/dataset/docs/search.md

 The `$op` parameter is the operator to use, which can be one of `=` (or `==`), `!=`, `<`, `>`, `<=`, `>=`, or `like`, and the `$value` field is the value to compare against.

-The `like` operator expectes the value to be a regular expression string.
+The `like` operator expects the value to be a regular expression string.
 Here is an example of finding all records whose city starts with "San ":

 ```php
 $set = $table->where('address.city' 'like', '/^San /');